Neil Mackay, 8th of Strathnaver: Escape from the Bass Rock

 In 1436, or 1437, King James was murdered at Perth and Neil Mackay escaped from imprisonment on the Bass Rock.
 This was apparently achieved with help from the wife of the governor, Lauder.
 John Mackay of Aberach handed over governance of the clan to Neil upon his return and Neil rewarded him with lands in Strathnaver.

 In 1437, Neil Mackay having returned home led an expedition into Caithness at the head of his clansmen.
 This conflict became known as the Sandside Chase in which the Caithness men, believed to have been of the Clan Gunn, were defeated.

 Family

-Neil Mackay, 8th of Strahtnaver, married a daughter of George Munro, 10th Baron of Foulis, chief of Clan Munro, and his wife who was a daughter of Ross of Balnagown, chief of Clan Ross.
+According to historian Angus Mackay, writing in 1906, Neil Mackay, 8th of Strahtnaver, married a daughter of George Munro, 10th Baron of Foulis, chief of Clan Munro, and his wife who was a daughter of Ross of Balnagown, chief of Clan Ross.
+However, according to historian Alexander Mackenzie, writing in 1898, she was the daughter of Hugh Munro, 9th Baron of Foulis and Isabelle Keith, daughter of William Keith, 1st Earl Marischal, also known as the Great Marishchal of Scotland.
 They had the following children: